Fancy-Templates/latex-exam/README.md

 Even though we allow for a lot of flexible constructs behind the scenes, you are probably fine with using only two environments.

-***The begin and end markers for the `solution` environment must be given in their OWN line, without any leading whitespace.
+***The begin and end markers for the `solution` and `correction` environment must be given in their OWN line, without any leading whitespace.
 If, for whatever reason, you dislike that, see [conditional content](#conditional-content) for an alternative.***

 ```latex
 \ifexam